dsrhaslab/Holpaca/README.md

 singularity run ../holpaca.sif python3 download.py
 ```

 > These traces are capped to a limited number of operations due to their size.
-Depending on your network connection, the download may take between 30 minutes and 1 hour.
+Nevertheless, the download script will result on 35GB of traces (including a version with unique keys only, `*-keyed`, needed for the loading phase).

 ---